 To promote human and animal health by bringing together the efforts of students, communities, and the local healthcare systems.

-VIDA makes all the arrangements for volunteer service trips that help volunteers learn about public health, healthcare needs and Central American culture, and provide Central American communities of need with free basic medical, dental and veterinary care.
-VIDA deploys groups of 20-40 volunteers to pre-arranged sites in Guatemala, Costa Rica, and Nicaragua.
-VIDA's trained medical professionals provide training to the students prior to deployment, and provide supervision of volunteer work at the clinics.
+VIDA makes all the arrangements for volunteer service trips that help volunteers learn about public health, healthcare needs, and Central American culture, and provide Central American communities of need with free basic medical, dental and veterinary care.
+VIDA deploys groups of 20-40 volunteers to pre-arranged sites in Guatemala & Costa Rica.
+VIDA's trained medical professionals provide training to the students prior to deployment and provide supervision of volunteer work at the clinics.
 The professionals provide healthcare services, while the volunteers contribute in multiple ways, working directly with the patients and the health professionals.
 The adventures also include education and recreational days.
 VIDA adventures are usually 9 days/8 nights or 13 days/12 nights.

 Volunteers are generally college students (undergraduate or graduate) interested in health care fields, such as general medicine, dentistry, veterinary medicine, pharmacy, or nursing.
 We also love to have healthcare professionals volunteer.
 Friends and family of students are welcome.